TACSystems/TAC-QUAL-Releases/README.md

-Installers for TAC-QUAL by Precision Systems.
+Installers for TAC-QUAL by TAC Systems.